 Stockbrokers and discretionary fund managers, often referred to in the trade as DFMs, mainly tend to offer a discretionary managed portfolio.
 This is where the chosen manager makes changes to the portfolio of investments without needing to check with the client first (although some still offer an advisory service where they do).
 Once the level of risk clients are willing to take has been assessed, the chosen fund manager will put together a portfolio for them.
 These portfolios tend to cover a broad spread of mostly UK and international stock market assets, often a combination of individual shares (also known as equities), bonds and funds.

 Although these providers give expert fund management, most do not have in-house financial advisers, so cannot offer specific pension or other strategic financial advice themselves.
 They often work with external IFAs (such as ourselves) to provide that service to their clients.
-Some do have in house teams but they are, of course, more likely to recommend the fund manager solutions within their own firms than from the whole market.

 Firms of restricted advisers